kunhwiko/concepts/cloud/aws/D-EC2.md

 ##### Key Pair
 ```
 Key pairs allow users to connect to instances securely via SSH.
 Note that the instance's security group needs to allow
 for incoming SSH traffic.
-Note that SSH requires the instances to have a public IP unless a VPN exists.
+Also note that SSH requires the instances to have a public IP unless a VPN exists.
 ```

 ##### Instance Profiles